JSTOR-Labs/plant-humanities/maize/README.md

        fit="contain"
        url="https://tile.loc.gov/image-services/iiif/service:gdc:gdcwdl:wd:l_:10:61:5:wdl_10615:MedPalat218_01_0643/0,70,5642,7829/1024,/0/default.jpg">
 <param ve-image
-       label="The _Cruz-Badiano Codex_ is another important source of Mesoamerican herbal knowledge.
+       label="The Cruz-Badiano Codex is another important source of Mesoamerican herbal knowledge.
 Written most likely in Nahuatl by an “Indian doctor” and translated into Latin, it preserves several Indigenous names for crops.
 Many scholars have shown how the Indigenous names for various flowers and crops refers to their physical similarities to maize.
-For more, see Arthur O. Tucker and Jules Janick, _Flora of the Codex Cruz-Badianus_ (Cham, Switzerland: Springer International Publishing, 2020)." attribution="Dumbarton Oaks"
+For more, see Arthur O. Tucker and Jules Janick, Flora of the Codex Cruz-Badianus (Cham, Switzerland: Springer International Publishing, 2020).
+Dumbarton Oaks, public domain." fit="contain"
-       license="public domain"
-       fit="contain"
        url="https://www.doaks.org/resources/online-exhibits/epidemics/mesoamerican-herbals/health-and-commerce/@@images/image">
 <param ve-image